‘Immediate humanitarian assistance’ mobilized in force, to support Beirut after deadly blast

 UN mission

-Meanwhile, the UN Interim Force in Lebanon (UNIFIL) reported that it continues to assess the damage to one of its "https://unifil.unmissions.org/unifil-maritime-task-force" >Maritime Task Force ships, struck during the blast.
+Meanwhile, the UN Interim Force in Lebanon (UNIFIL) reported that it continues to assess the damage to one of its Maritime Task Force ships, struck during the blast.

 Mission leadership visited both the vessel at the Beirut Port as well as injured peacekeepers from Bangladesh recovering in hospitals, in the capital and in Saida.